johnsquibb/adventure-game-framework/README.md

 ## TODO
 * Create abstraction for game-specific words in commands, e.g. "take", "drop" in VerbNounCommand.
-* Improve save/load system to allow for multiple files using trigger system.
+* Improve save/load system to allow for multiple files using choice system.
 * Create abstraction for output controller lines so Command objects don't control the flow of text. descriptions, etc. should be added to a template and styling should be handled by the client.